Bryan Schwartz

 Bryan Schwartz (born December 5, 1971) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He was selected by the Jacksonville Jaguars in the second round of the 1995 NFL draft.
 He played college football at Augustana College.
 During his senior season, Schwartz was the first Division II player nominated for the Dick Butkus Award, which goes to the nation’s best college linebacker.

 In 2002, Schwartz and his wife appeared on an episode of Trading Spaces.
 Designer Hildi Santo Tomàs covered their wall with over 4,000 wine labels.
 The Schwartzes—who say they told producers that they don't allow alcohol in their home—were not impressed.
 They wound up taking one month and $5,000 of their own money to undo Santo Tomás's vision.

-Schwartz currently resides in Ponte Vedra Beach, Fl with his wife and seven children.
+Schwartz currently resides in Ponte Vedra Beach, Florida with his wife and seven children.